-RExpression The RExpression actor runs an R script or function.
+Useful R Actors RExpression The RExpression actor runs an R script or function.
 Input and output ports are created by the user and correspond to R variables used in the specified R script.
 The actor outputs the result of the evaluated script.
 ANOVA The ANOVA actor uses R to perform a variance analysis on input data.
 The actor outputs a graphical representation of its calculations.
 Barplot The Barplot actor creates and saves a simple barplot graph.
 The actor outputs the path to the barplot graph and (optionally) display the graph itself.
 Boxplot The Boxplot actor creates and saves a boxplot.
 The actor reads an array of values and, optionally, an array over which the values are divided (an array of dates, for example).
 The actor outputs the path to the saved boxplot and (optionally) displays the graph.
-Correlation The Correlation actor uses R to perform parametric and non-parametric tests of association between two input variables (e.g., two arrays of equal length).
+Correlation The Correlation actor uses R to perform parametric and non- parametric tests of association between two input variables (e.g., two arrays of equal length).
 The actor outputs the level of association (r, rho, or tau, depending on the analysis) between the two variables, an estimate of the p-value (if possible), and n.
 LinearModel The LinearModel actor runs a variance or linear regression analysis on its inputs and outputs the result.
 RandomNormal The RandomNormal actor uses an R-script to generate and output a set of normally (Gaussian) distributed numbers with a mean of 0 and a standard deviation of 1.
 The actor outputs an array of the generated integers as well as the file path to a graphical representation of the distribution.
 RandomUniform The RandomUniform actor uses an R-script to generate and output a set of uniformly distributed numbers.
 The actor outputs an array of the generated integers as well as the path to a graphical representation of the distribution.
 ReadTable The ReadTable actor reads a text-based data file on the local file system and outputs the data in a format that can be used by other R actors.
 Regression The Regression actor uses R to run a variance or linear regression analysis.
 The actor accepts an independent and a dependent variable.
 If the independent variable is categorical, the actor uses R to run a variance analysis (or a t-test if the variable has only 2 categories).
-If the independent variable is continuous. a linear regression is run.
-The actor outputs both a graphical and textual representation of the analysis PMoan The PMean actor accents an array of values and uses P Nilean the calculate their mean.
-The actor outputs both a to calculate their mean.
+If the independent variable is continuous, a linear regression is run.
 The actor outputs both a graphical and textual representation of the analysis.
+RMean The RMean actor accepts an array of values and uses R to calculate their mean.
+The actor outputs both a graphical and textual representation of the analysis.

 RMedian The RMedian actor accepts an array of values and uses R to calculate their median.
 The actor outputs both a graphical and textual representation of the analysis.
 RQuantile The RQuantile actor accepts an array of values and uses R to produce sample quantiles.
 The actor outputs both a graphical and textual representation of the analysis.
 Scatterplot The Scatterplot actor reads an independent and a dependent variable, which are specified as arrays of values.
 The actor creates a simple scatter plot based on the input, and outputs the path to the generated graph file.
-Summary The Summary actor uses R to calculate a specified 5 summary statistic.
+Summary The Summary actor uses R to calculate a specified summary statistic.
 The actor accepts a number of factors and a variable, and outputs the specified summary statistic (e.g., presence, mean, standard deviation, variance, etc).
-SummaryStatistics The Summary Statistics actor accepts an array of values and uses R to calculate their mean standard deviation and variance.
-The actor outputs both a graphical and tavtual representation of the summary analysis textual representation of the summary analysis.
+SummaryStatistics The SummaryStatistics actor accepts an array of values and uses R to calculate their mean, standard deviation, and variance.
+The actor outputs both a graphical and textual representation of the summary analysis.

-Table 8.10: Useful R actors
+TABLE 0.10: USEFUL R ACTORS